syncfusion-content/wpf-docs/wpf/Carousel/customization.md

 ---
 layout: post
-title: Deals with Path Support provided by Carousel control for WPF
+title: Deals with Path Support and Radius Support provided by Carousel control for WPF
-description: Explains about Path Support provided by Carousel control for WPF
+description: Explains about Path and Radius Support  provided by Carousel control for WPF
 platform: wpf
 control: Carousel
 documentation: ug